Analog-Devices-MSDK/btm-ci-scripts/README.md

 ## BOARD_CONFIG_PATH
 Path to board config, which contains all needed information to flash and communicate with DUTs
+## Custom Board config path
+Optionally, you can add a custom board config by exporting its path equal to CI_BOARD_CONFIG_CUSTOM
 ## RESOURCE_LOCK_DIR
 Directory where lockfiles for boards are stored